eeshvardasikcm/mech-commerce/README.md

 It turns out that doing work as an individual instead of creating an automated process to do that work, is the best form of practice of yoga.

+## Simple 3D graphics

+- Textures on spheres and cubes
+- Spheres make up the planet surface
+- Cubes make up the mechs